Music-and-Culture-Technology-Lab/omnizart/docs/source/quick-start.rst

     ## For conda user, the following approach is recommanded, since there
     ## are some conflicts between poetry and conda.
-    # Use built-in 'venv' libarary for installation
+    # Use pip for installation.
+Takes longer time.
-    export DEFAULT_VENV_APPROACH=venv
+    export DEFAULT_INSTALL_APPROACH=pip
     ./scripts/install.sh

-    # Use 'poetry' for installation
+    # Use poetry for installation.
+Install pacakges in parallel, and thus much faster.
-    export DEFAULT_VENV_APPROACH=poetry
+    export DEFAULT_INSTALL_APPROACH=poetry
     ./scripts/install.sh

 A more manual way for installing this package is by using ``poetry``, which we use this